-This topic covers using the filter builder to create and edit filters and using the filter organizer to change the order of shared filters.
+This topic covers using the filter builder to create and edit filters and using the filter organizer to change the order of shared filters, as well as the process of creating a dichotomous variable based on a filter.
 See Filtering Data for information about using filters with your data.

 Building a Filter

 You want to create a more complex filter that includes multiple categories or multiple variables.

 You want to save the filter to use later.

 You are a dataset editor and you want to create a filter that anyone who has access to the dataset can use.

 You want to create a 2-category variable based on the filter to be used in tables and graphs.